A Gaussian estimate for the heat kernel on differential forms and application to the Riesz transform: Introduction and statements of the results

-Let $M$ be a complete, non-compact Riemannian manifold, of dimension $m$.
-For an $n>3$, we assume that $M$ satisfies the Sobolev inequality of dimension $n$ \eqref{sobolev}, and that the volume of big balls is euclidean of dimension $n$:
+\begin{thm} Let $M$ be a complete, non-compact Riemannian manifold.
+For an $n>3$, we assume that $M$ satisfies a Sobolev inequality of dimension $n$ \eqref{sobolev}, and that the volume of big balls is Euclidean of dimension $n$:

 Assume also that the negative part of the Ricci curvature is in $L^{\frac{n}{2}-\varepsilon}\cap L^\infty$ for some $\varepsilon>0$.
 Then the Riesz transform on $M$ is bounded on $L^p$, for all $1<p<n$.